JeffSalinas/Puzzle-Pack/readme.md

 ### Quadrilateral Bro

-Arrow keys are used to manipulate a matrix of images to move the hi-def character from its starting position to the door.
+Arrow keys are used to manipulate a matrix of images to move the high-def character from its starting position to the door.
 Boxes can be moved and stacked to overcome brick barriers.
 Once the door is reached, the game increments to the next level and reveals its password.

 &nbsp; &nbsp; &nbsp; &nbsp;<img src="./demo/blocklvl1.gif" width="384" height="258">

-To avoid making a mistake, users can use __Shift__ + __Arrow Keys__ look ahead and explore.
+To avoid making a mistake, users can use __Shift__ + __Arrow Keys__ to look ahead and explore.
 If users become trapped, the __R__ key will reset the current level.

 &nbsp; &nbsp; &nbsp; &nbsp;<img src="./demo/blockview.gif" width="384" height="258">
 &nbsp; &nbsp; &nbsp; &nbsp;<img src="./demo/restartblock.gif" width="384" height="258">